 Most at-home dyes can be blended to create different colors, but sometimes, it’s nice to have a broad selection of pre-mixed hues.
 For the best color selection, check out the One-Step Tie-Dye Kit Ultimate Summer Bundle from Tulip.
 It comes with a whopping 30 highly concentrated colors, each in its own easy-squeeze bottle.

 As with Tulip’s One-Step 5 Color kit, there’s no need to presoak materials before dyeing them, and the dyes are activated with water.
-This bundle has enough supplies for up to 90 projects, so it’s perfect for a large group activity or an ongoing at-home hobby.
+This bundle has enough supplies for up to 90 projects, so it’s perfect for a on-going at-home hobby or classroom or birthday party activity.
 In addition to 30 pigmented dyes, you’ll get 100 rubber bands, 10 sets of gloves, and a plastic table cover.